 Test methodology

 To keep results directly comparable over time, we used the same handwritten sample as in our earlier benchmark.
-This allows us to assess the state of handwriting OCR going into 2026 without introducing noise from different inputs.
+This allows us to assess the state of AI handwriting OCR going into 2026 without introducing noise from different inputs.

 The process was straightforward: